Windows Autopilot self-deploying mode

 You can use the Kiosk Browser when setting up a kiosk device.
 This app is built on Microsoft Edge and can be used to create a tailored, MDM-managed browsing experience.

 You can completely automate device configuration by combining self-deploying mode with MDM policies.
-Use the MDM policies to create a local account configured to automatically log on.
+Use the MDM policies to create a local account configured to automatically sign in.
 For more information, see:

 - Simplifying kiosk management for IT with Windows 10.